 Activated carbon filters are excellent at removing organic compounds, but aren’t effective at reducing other contaminants.
 These include minerals such as calcium and magnesium that cause water hardness, heavy metals like lead, salts, fluorine, or microbes.

-RO systems tend to be effective at reducing these contaminants from water:
+RO water systems tend to be effective at reducing these contaminants from water:

-We’ve outlined how both of these types of water filtration methods function plus their advantages and disadvantages.
-If you are still considering the advantages of a clean water filter vs reverse osmosis system, it may be helpful to consider how you are going to use the system and what you are trying to remove.
+We’ve outlined how both pure water filter and reverse osmosis water filter methods function plus their advantages and disadvantages.
+If you are still considering the advantages of a clean water filter vs reverse osmosis filtration system, it may be helpful to consider how you are going to use the system and what you are trying to remove.

 It is beneficial to have your water quality tested.
 You can get a general idea of what contaminants are contained in your tap water by reading the water quality report released by your municipal water supplier.
 Most community water suppliers will periodically test their water and release their findings once or more a year.